Mattza/postkodAiLab/labinstructions.md

 * Click the plus (+) next to the chat trigger
 * Add the **“AI Agent”** node — leave it with the default config for now
-* Click the plus next to **AI Agent Memory** and add a **“Simple Memory”** node

-This gives your agent short-term memory to keep track of context between messages.

 ## Add the Chat Model